 Mike has been active in the defence industry for over 22 years.
-After retiring from the RAN he has held a number of senior executive roles with Raytheon Australia, L3 Oceania and Northrop Grumman Australia that serve as a foundation to lead the future growth of the NSW defence portfolio.
+After retiring from the RAN he has held a number of senior executive roles with Raytheon Australia, CEO of L3 Oceania and Director of Strategy at Northrop Grumman Australia that all serve as a solid foundation to lead the future growth of NSW’s defence space and related industry portfolios.

 Air Vice Marshal Kym Osley, AM, CSC was appointed into the role of Defence Advocate on 16 August, 2021.

 Kym has more than 44 years’ experience with Defence and Defence Industry, and for the last six years up to 2021 was a senior member of the Canberra Defence and Government practice of PricewaterhouseCoopers (PwC).
 He brings extensive experience to NSW Defence Advocate role in the Defence and aerospace industry sectors, as well as in strategic planning, long term Defence acquisition planning and complex program management.

 During his military career Kym managed and supported large and complex Defence acquisition projects in successive Defence capability development positions over three decades.
 Kym has previously been the Head of the Australian F-35 program, a $17B aerospace program that has delivered about $2.0B of Australian industry contracts to date.

 Kym was Head of Australian Defence Staff in Washington DC in 2008-2010 and was responsible, along with Austrade and DFAT representatives for promoting Australian industry.
 He performed a similar role for military aerospace in the UK in 1999-2002.